Venezuelan opposition figures and five Spanish activists released from prison

 However, the decision has faced criticism from organisations like Amnesty International and Liberty, which have intervened in the case.

-Since the ban, over 2,000 people have been arrested for holding signs in support of the group, with more than 200 charged for expressing support for a proscribed organisation.
+Since the ban, more than 2,000 people have been arrested for holding signs in support of the group, with more than 200 charged for expressing support for a proscribed organisation.

 Additionally, six people have been charged with organising support for Palestine Action, with prosecutors alleging they arranged meetings to encourage "mass civil disobedience."